rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 Other games uses the plot-window like [{fun}](https://cran.r-project.org/package=fun) and [{Snake}](https://cran.r-project.org/web/packages/Snake/index.html).
 I found R games that run in shiny like [Hangman](https://smirnovayu.shinyapps.io/hangman_en/) and [pong](https://chasemc.shinyapps.io/PONG/).
 Even running HTML-games in the RStudio-viewer is an option (see [here](https://github.com/RLesur/Rcade))

-Peter Prevos wrote a nice overview of [games in R](https://lucidmanager.org/data-science/games-in-r/)
+Peter Prevos wrote a great [summary article](https://lucidmanager.org/data-science/games-in-r/).

 So, yes it is possible to write games in R!